simbo1905/thinbus-srp-js/README.md

 Copyright (c) Simon Massey, 2014-2015

 This package provides a Javascript [Secure Remote Password](http://srp.stanford.edu/) [SRP-6a](http://srp.stanford.edu/doc.html#papers) implementation for web browsers to perform a zero-knowledge proof-of-password to a web server.
 It comes with compatible Java classes but there is also a demo using PHP server code.
-The server Java code only has a dependency is the [Nimbus SRP6a Java](https://bitbucket.org/connect2id/nimbus-srp) library.
+The server Java code only has a dependency on the [Nimbus SRP6a Java](https://bitbucket.org/connect2id/nimbus-srp) library.

 There are a number of demonstration applications: